artmineio/easy-photoshop-stable-diffusion-plugin/README.md

 If you are a seasoned user, it will give you the full power of Automatic1111 UI within Photoshop while having you make as little clicks or repetitive actions as possible.

-* Works with local installation of Automatic1111
+* Works with local or remote installation of Automatic1111 (set via a URL)
 * Just type a prompt, select a region on the image to generate/modify and see the results
 * For inpainting, create a mask layer with one click and paint over it
 * If you don't know what settings you want, let the plugin show you how different combinations work
 * Save your favorite prompts with a single click and use them later just as easily
-* Specify any custom Automatic1111 URL for remote installation
+* The plugin remembers the last settings you used, so you can continue working from where you left off
+* History of generations is preserved

 ## Installation